joeya20/ENEL592-FinalProject/report/FinalReport.md

 The aim of my ENEL 592 final project is to insert a set of security bugs into an System-on-Chip (SoC) design, and create associated testbenchs and firmware that demonstrate their implications.
 This is the culmination of my two previous assignments, where I surveyed hardware security verification and open-source SoC designs.
 The bugs should be as "realistic" as possible; they should resemble bugs found in-the-wild and be impactful.

 Next semester, I will build on this project and approach the problem from the other side of the coin -- bug detection and/or correction.
 The resulting SoC will also serve as a good benchmark for this future work.

+## Hardware Security Verification
+My survey of the cutting edge techniques under active research is given in the Appendix.
+I focused on three techniques, Static Analysis, Fuzzing, and Property Generation.

 ## 1.3.
 System-on-Chip Platform
 The SoC I used for bug injection is the [OpenTitan SoC](https://opentitan.org/), which I detailed in assignment 2.
 An excerpt of assignment 2 describing the OpenTitan SoC can be found in the [appendix A](#18-appendix-a-opentitan).